anas-ambri/anas-ambri.github.io/_posts/unpublished/2017-05-16-the-other-mockitojunitrunners.md

  - Mockito
 ---

-The main benefit of using the `@RunWith(MockitoJUnitRunner.class)` annotation is the extra validation that the runner [does for you](http://stackoverflow.com/questions/10806345/runwithmockitojunitrunner-class-vs-mockitoannotations-initmocksthis), for free.
+The main benefit of using the `@RunWith(MockitoJUnitRunner.class)` annotation is the extra validation that the runner [does for you](http://stackoverflow.com/questions/10806345/runwithmockitojunitrunner-class-vs-mockitoannotations-initmocksthis) for free.
+Other than calling `MockitoAnnotations.initMocks()` for you on each mock object, it also does some validation at the end of each test.
+Let's take a look at an example:

+`@RunWith(MockitoJUnitRunner

 The [javadocs](https://static.javadoc.io/org.mockito/mockito-core/2.7.22/org/mockito/Mockito.html#validateMockitoUsage()) list a bunch of examples that would fail, thanks to this validation: